How HSV Actually Works

 What This Means for You

+Understanding how herpes behaves — dormancy, episodes, shedding — takes a lot of the uncertainty out of the picture.
 Episodes become something you can read, with their own early signals and a predictable timeline.
 Shedding becomes something you can actively reduce.
 The virus stays in nerve tissue, but your day-to-day life doesn’t have to revolve around it.
+Most people feel like they have more control once they understand this basic information.

-Want Support?
+Want support?
 Join our waitlist to be among the first to connect with Harper’s specialized team when we launch.
 Join the waitlist →

 Sources